-In 2023, Frontken Group continues to prioritize and support our suppliers' compliance with local, national, and global guidelines, emphasizing our Supplier Code of Conduct framework and supplier management practices.
+In 2023, Frontken Group continued its focus on supporting suppliers in complying with local, national, and global guidelines and requirements outlined in our Supplier Code of Conduct framework.

-Our business operations rely on various inputs including raw materials, chemicals, consumables, equipment, and supplier services.
-Recognizing the critical importance of reliable supply chains, we are dedicated to proactive collaboration with our suppliers to mitigate supply chain risks, optimize delivery efficiency, reduce costs, and enhance sustainability in their operations.
+Our business operations rely on a range of materials, chemicals, consumables, equipment, and services from suppliers.
+Recognizing the critical role of suppliers in our supply chain, we are committed to proactive collaboration to mitigate supply chain risks, optimize delivery efficiency, reduce costs, and enhance the sustainability of suppliers' businesses.

-Frontken Group is committed to achieving a sustainable supply chain by ensuring that our business operations and key suppliers adhere to the highest standards of procurement and management practices.
-We have implemented a Sustainable Procurement and Supplier Management Policy, promoting transparency, fairness, and alignment with industry best practices.
-Our policy aligns with frameworks such as the Responsible Business Alliance (RBA) Code of Conduct, emphasizing quality, integrity, and excellence.
+Our commitment to achieving a Sustainable Supply Chain is evident in our efforts to ensure that both our operations and key suppliers adhere to best practices in procurement and supply management.
+We have implemented a Sustainable Procurement and Supplier Management Policy that emphasizes transparency, fairness, and alignment with industry-leading standards of quality, integrity, and excellence.
+This policy is aligned with the Responsible Business Alliance (RBA) Code of Conduct framework.